sinanuozdemir/sfdat28/README.md

 * LAB on getting data [here](labs/03_getting_data_lab.ipynb)

 ####Homework
-* The first homework will be assigned by tomorrow morning (in a homework folder) and it is due in two Wednesdays (8/31)
+* The first homework will be assigned by Friday morning (in a homework folder) and it is due in two Thursdays
 	* It is a combo of pandas question with a bit of API/scraping
-	* Please push your completed work to your sfdat26_work repo for grading
+	* Please push your completed work to your sfdat28_work repo for grading
-* Your [first project milestone](project.md) is due next Wednesday.
+* Your [first project milestone](project.md) is due next Thursday.
 It is the first three ideas you have for your project.
 Think about potential interesting sources of data you would like to work with.
 This can come from work, hobby, or elsewhere!

 ####Resources: